hyrodium/BasicBSpline.jl/README.md

 ![](docs/src/img/fitting_desmos.png)
 ![](docs/src/img/fitting.png)

-If the knotvector span is too coarse, the approximation will be coarse.
+If the knot vector span is too coarse, the approximation will be coarse.
 ```julia
 p1 = 2
 p2 = 2